 The Broadwell Family Story

 My grandmother's grandmother's maiden name was Broadwell.
 This has always been an interesting name for several reasons.
 First, it is the most British of any our surnames.
 It is also somewhat rare, and rare names are always easier to distinguish in the genealogical record.
 Finally, because of an application to the DAR (Daughters of the American Revolution), we knew that this family line had been in North America for quite some time.
 In fact, about 1/3 of our history in North America is before the American Revolution.
 In many ways, the history of the nation can be seen in the history of our family, from colonists clearing the wilderness for historic cities, to patriots in the Revolution, to frontiersmen, to striking it rich in silver mines, as well as a gunslinger and outlaw, this family has it all.

 So I have put together this little history of the Broadwell name, both our direct line and some interesting stories of our relatives.
 They have had joys and they have had heartbreak, to be sure.
-This is the result of research I did years ago, research many others have done (including Don Broadwell of Wisconsin, who sadly passed away in 2012), and new research from the fall of 2017.
+This is the result of research I did years ago, research many others have done (including Don Broadwell of Wisconsin, who sadly passed away in 2012), and new research starting in the fall of 2017.
 Every year new documents and records show up online, and search engines make the research faster and easier than ever before.
 Still though, there's nothing like visiting the site where an ancestor lived, and walking on their land or in a cemetary with family names.
 Here then, is the story, as best I know it.
 See the chart at the bottom of the page for reference.

 The Broadwells appear to come from the western side of England, near Wales.